archway-network/archway/x/callback/spec/README.md

 * blockReservationFeeMultiplier is a module param.
 [More](./01_state.md)

 #### 3. Future Reservation Fee
-This part of the fee is calculated based on how far in the future does the user was to register their callback.
+This part of the fee is calculated based on how far in the future does the user want to register their callback.
 The further in the future it is, the more expensive it is to request a callback.

-$futureFee = blockHeight_{callback} - blockHeight_{current} \times futureReservationFeeMultiplier_{params}$
+$futureFee = (blockHeight_{callback} - blockHeight_{current}) \times futureReservationFeeMultiplier_{params}$

 where,
 * futureFee is the future reservation fees which need to be paid